Pantane1/ml-martin-intern-road/level-1-task-2-linear-regression/README.md

 # 🏠 House Price Prediction - Linear Regression Model
-## Level 1 - Task 2: Build a Simple Linear Regression Model (Standalone Project)
+## Level 1 - Task 2: Build a Simple Linear Regression Model

 ### 📋 Task Description
 Build a linear regression model from scratch to predict house prices using the Boston Housing dataset.
 This is a complete standalone project with its own preprocessing and modeling pipeline.